 That leads naturally onto the question of organic viticulture.
 Tolosa is not organic, although Frederic emphasizes their focus on sustainability.
 The climate would lead purely organic methods to place too much stress on the ecology that they would actually harm the environment.
 A case in point is the retreat from organic farming in Bordeaux in the face of the damage caused by excessive use of copper sulphate to fight downy mildew.

 Challenges come in a mix.
 There is no hail problem to speak of.
 Frost in low-lying areas is a problem.
 Deer come down from the hills when the latter are dry.
 Ground squirrels are common.
 Coyotes eat irrigation lines on occasion.
 Birds are choosy, going for pinot noir and chardonnay while syrah and grenache do not even need to be netted (maybe they are full after all the pinot noir and chardonnay, remarks Frederic ironically).
-On the disease front there is the aforementioned red blotch and a little leaf roll.

 We move into the winery for an impromptu tasting of Tolosa wines from both the estate vineyards and purchased fruit.